Chart Color Schemes

 Woodgate has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-No infrastructure projects were identified by AreaSearch as likely to impact this area.
-Key projects include Queensland Train Manufacturing Program, Bruce Highway Targeted Safety Program - Wide Bay Burnett, Mt Rawdon Pumped Hydro Project, and Paradise Dam Improvement Project (New Dam Wall).
+No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
+Zero projects have been identified by AreaSearch that could potentially impact this area.
+Notable projects include Queensland Train Manufacturing Program, Bruce Highway Targeted Safety Program - Wide Bay Burnett, Mt Rawdon Pumped Hydro Project, and Paradise Dam Improvement Project (New Dam Wall), with the following list detailing those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.